doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 ## Webform Editor Interface

-The Web Form Editor provides several tools to customize the interface and contents of your application:
+The Webform Editor provides several tools to customize the interface and contents of your application:

 ![interface](img/web-form-editor-interface.png)

 <ol class="interface-numbers">
-<li class="interface-item">Explorer: Displays your project's web forms, methods and classes (assets and data models are not available yet)</li>
+<li class="interface-item">Explorer: Displays your project's Webforms, methods and classes (assets and data models are not available yet)</li>
 <li class="interface-item">Tabs: They let you keep track of your currently opened elements, such as your forms and methods.</li>
 <li class="interface-item">Tool box panel: Contains the Components, Style libray and Data Sources sections.</li>
 <li class="interface-item">Canvas: This is where you combine your components, styles and data sources.
 You can drag and drop components onto your canvas, then drag and drop CSS classes and data sources onto these components, and preview or render your webforms.</li>